 Tualatin River Bird Festival Committee is responsible for planning our Annual Festival which is held mid-May each year.
 This group is most active during the fall and winter and then takes a short break following the Festival.

-Each summer, Friends put on a Nature Camp for children.
-The Planning Committee meets monthly from Fall until the camp in July, to plan activities and organize the camp.
-Visit our Nature Camp blog to find out more about the fun activities from camp.
+Each summer, the Friends put on a Nature Camp for children.
+The Planning Committee meets monthly beginning in the Fall until the camp in July to plan activities and organize the camp.
+Visit our Camp page to find out more about the fun activities from the most recent camp.

 Our Membership/Outreach/Development Committee, the MOD Squad, helps to find ways for us to build relationships with potential partners, donors and sponsors.
 They plan activities and work on grants to help fund the many programs of our group.